Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Introduction

-In this paper, we first prove the existence of MFG equilibrium (Theorem \ref{Theorem:MFGExistence0}) for fixed entry time using Brouwer-Schauder-Tychonov fixed point theorem.
+In this paper, we first prove the existence of MFG equilibrium (Theorem \ref{Theorem:MFGExistence0}) for fixed entry time using Brouwer-Schauder-Tychonoff fixed point theorem.
 This approach should be compared to \citet{CarmonaLacker15} and \citet{CampiFischer18}.
 We solve the MFG on the progressively enlarged filtration and decompose the equilibrium strategy into before-and-after-burst segments.
-Moreover, each part will be progressively measurable with respect to the original filtration.
-Then we prove the existence of MFG equilibrium with varying entry times (Theorem \ref{Theorem:MFGExistence}) through the perspective of probability kernels.
-Since the game introduced here is apparently new, for mathematical completeness we prove the existence results in a more generic formulation which we then apply to the bubble riding game.
+Moreover, each part is progressively measurable with respect to the original filtration.
+Then, we prove the existence of MFG equilibrium with varying entry times (Theorem \ref{Theorem:MFGExistence}) through the perspective of probability kernels.
+Since the game introduced here is apparently new, we prove the existence results in a more generic formulation for mathematical completeness, which we then apply to the bubble riding game.

 The paper is structured as follows.
-In Section \ref{Section:Model}, we describe the $N$-player model for bubble riding.
-We will discuss the price dynamics and the bursting mechanism.
+In Section \ref{Section:Model}, we describe the $N$-player model for bubble riding as well as its limiting MFG.
+We then proceed to discuss the price dynamics and the bursting mechanism.
 Section \ref{Section:PE} describes the general setup under filtration enlargement.
 We state the assumptions and the main existence result for fixed entry time and prove it in Section \ref{Section:FP}.
-Section \ref{Section:RET} deals with entry times where we state and prove the existence result in that setting.
-Finally in Section \ref{Section:ModelRevisit} we revisit the bubble riding application and prove the existence of MFG equilibrium for the model and conclude with a discussion of our numerical simulation results.
+Section \ref{Section:RET} deals with varying entry times, and we prove the existence result in that setting.
+Finally in Section \ref{Section:ModelRevisit}, we revisit the bubble riding problem and prove the existence of MFG equilibrium for the model, and we provide a discussion of our numerical simulation results.
+We conclude by giving an outline of the proof for using MFG equilibrium to construct approximate Nash equilibrium of the finite player game.
 Some proofs of technical results on progressive enlargement of filtration are included in the Appendix \ref{Section:Appendix}.